mako-framework/docs/01_getting_started/05_upgrading.md

 ### Error handling

 The `mako\http\exceptions\HttpException` exception has been renamed to `mako\http\exceptions\HttpStatusException`.
-Make sure to update your list of ignored exceptions in the `appliction.php` configuration file.
+Make sure to update your list of ignored exceptions in the `application.php` configuration file.

 --------------------------------------------------------